Page Reviewed / Updated - September 27, 2020

 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
 The asset limit remains the same for a married couple regardless of if one or both spouses are applying for benefits.
 Please note that the assets of a married couple are considered jointly owned.

 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
 However, married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
 Assets are considered jointly owned for Medicaid eligibility, even if only one spouse is applying for benefits.
-In 2020, non-applicant spouses are allowed to retain up to $128,640 of the couples assets.
+In 2020, non-applicant spouses are allowed to keep up to $128,640 of the couples assets.
 This is called a community spouse resource allowance.
 Learn more about Medicaid and jointly owned assets here.

 There are three categories of personal care related expenses that are paid for by the Independent Choices program.